MicrosoftDocs/win32/desktop-src/DirectShow/cimagepalette-makeidentitypalette.md

 ---
-Description: 'The MakeIdentityPalette method attempts to make an &\#0034;identity palette,&\#0034; defined as one that maps directly to the palette selected in the display device.' ms.assetid: '08a0cf67-f43f-44c0-bfb3-6527fd434ea4'
+Description: The MakeIdentityPalette method attempts to make an &\#0034;identity palette,&\#0034; defined as one that maps directly to the palette selected in the display device. ms.assetid: 08a0cf67-f43f-44c0-bfb3-6527fd434ea4
-title: 'CImagePalette.MakeIdentityPalette method'
+title: CImagePalette.MakeIdentityPalette method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CImagePalette.MakeIdentityPalette method